looooo/pastix/docs/doxygen/chapters/Pastix_benchmarking.md

 The script is launched through a gitlab runner with the tag *plafrim*.
-It will use the `${PASTIX_DIR}/.gitlab/benchmark.yml` file that set the environment variables such as: the plafrim partition (sirocco or bora), the amount of nodes, or the amount of cores requested.
-Once the job configured, it runs the `run.sh` script.
+It will use the `${PASTIX_DIR}/.gitlab/benchmark.yml` file that sets the environment variables such as: the plafrim partition (sirocco or bora), the amount of nodes, or the amount of cores requested.
+Once the job is configured, it runs the `run.sh` script.

 **run.sh**: